redhat-cip/spinalstack-doc/docs/source/ops/monitoring/stack.rst

 Redis is an advanced key-value cache and store

-In Spinal Stack, it allows Sensu server to store persistent data with the need of a full-blown RDBMS.
+In Spinal Stack, it allows Sensu server to store persistent data without the need of a full-blown RDBMS.

 Sensu
 -----